CezaryZal/LanguageMemo/README.md

 To display a map of difficult words/sentences, you also need to use Swagger in the same category at the endpoint `**/api/difficult`.

+## Business Logic
+Condition of 'replayLevel':
+0 – repeat from yesterday
+1 – repeat from day before yesterday
+2 – repeat from 3 days before
+4 – repeat from 5 days before
+5 – repeat from 7 days before

+Change 'replayLevel' while playing only one per day.
+'replayLevel' will increase after placing correct answer and low tries.

+Number of tries:
+start – without hints
+0 – show inputSpace with sentence length
+1 – show with special mark
+2 – show with first letter of sentence
+3 - show with all first letters of sentence
+4 - show with every second letter
+5 – show all correct answers
+6 - show all correct answers, keeps looping step until client put correct answer

 ## Applied technologies and tools
 Backend:
 - Maven
 - Spring (Boot, Data)
+- Junit, Mockito
 - REST API
 - Lombok
 - Swagger UI